Search for Keelung hikes by level of difficulty:

 HEPING ISLAND PARK (和平島公園)

-Heping Island Park is a small pocket of land on an island that shelter’s the mouth of Keelung Harbour.
+Heping Island Park is a small pocket of land on an island that shelters the mouth of Keelung Harbour.
 People come here to walk the short coastal trail year-round, and in the summer, you’ll find the ocean-fed pools full of swimmers.

 ALABAO BAY GUIDED WALK (阿拉寶灣)

 Only open for several months every year, Alabao Bay is a short stretch of coastline accessible from within Keelung’s Heping Island Park.
-The coastal trail offers interesting rock formations, views of Keelung Islet, and traces left behind behind several waves of inhabitants.
+The coastal trail offers interesting rock formations, views of Keelung Islet, and traces left behind by several waves of inhabitants.

 RONGXUAN TRAIL (容軒步道)